Steve-Jones/3DAugmentedRealityApp/README.md

 Need: Android device, $20 bill

-Shaders and other views: C# Scripts
+Shaders and other views: C# Scripts running ShaderLab code

-Soon to be on the Google Play Store
+On the Google Play Store!